San Francisco travel tips

 November 12th, 2007 by susan j

 It’s Monday, which means another edition of the Carnival of Cities.
 This week’s carnival is hosted by the folks at IgoUgo and it features Jamie’s post about Cheap Eats in San Francisco.
-It also includes tasty tips on dining in Naple, Italy, Oaxaca City, Mexico, and other travel destinations around the globe. .
+It also includes tasty tips on dining in Naple, Italy, Oaxaca City, Mexico, and other travel destinations around the globe.
+Check it out.

 October 29th, 2007 by susan j

 Recently we shared with you 5 ways to explore San Francisco’s Asian-American heritage.
-Now we’re uncovering another side of San Fran: , where intimate bistros and quaint coffee shops evoke the sights and smells of the Old World.
+Now we’re uncovering another side of San Fran: North Beach, where intimate bistros and quaint coffee shops evoke the sights and smells of the Old World.

 USA Today recently listed North Beach as one of the top American “places to discover Italy,” along with New York’s Little Italy and Boston’s North End.
 Local tastes of the City Tours offers a special North Beach tour that lets you savor the flavors of North Beach, from cannolis to cappuncinos to crepselle.
 Mangia Italiano!